CQCL/pytket-docs/manual/manual_compiler.rst

 In practice, peephole and structure-preserving optimisations are almost always strictly beneficial to apply, or at least will never increase the size of the :py:class:`~pytket.circuit.Circuit`.
 The :py:class:`~pytket.passes.FullPeepholeOptimise` pass applies Clifford simplifications, commutes single-qubit gates to the front of the circuit and applies passes to squash subcircuits of up to three qubits.
 This provides a one-size-approximately-fits-all "kitchen sink" solution to :py:class:`~pytket.circuit.Circuit` optimisation.
 This assumes no device constraints by default, so will not generally preserve gateset, connectivity, etc.

 When targeting a heterogeneous device architecture, solving this constraint in its entirety will generally require both placement and subsequent routing. :py:class:`DefaultMappingPass` simply combines these to apply the :py:class:`GraphPlacement` strategy and solve any remaining invalid multi-qubit operations.
-This is taken a step further with :py:class:`CXMappingPass` which also decomposes the introduced ``OpType.SWAP`` and ``OpType.BRIDGE`` gates into elementary ``OpType.CX`` gates.
+This is taken a step further with :py:class:`~pytket.passes.CXMappingPass` which also decomposes the introduced ``OpType.SWAP`` and ``OpType.BRIDGE`` gates into elementary ``OpType.CX`` gates.

 .. `Synthesise<>` passes combine light optimisations that preserve qubit connectivity and target a specific gate set